UCAS Tariff calculator

 UCAS Tariff tables

-You can also look up UCAS Tariff points by finding your qualifications in our New Tariff tables (1.04 MB).
+You can also look up UCAS Tariff points by finding your qualifications in our Tariff tables (1.55 MB) (updated May 2018).
 Remember, not all qualifications are on the Tariff, so don’t worry if you can’t find your qualification, as a university, college, or conservatoire may still accept it.
 It’s a good idea to read the guidance notes in the Tariff calculator to understand how the Tariff works.

 - Just because a qualification is on the Tariff, doesn't mean a course provider will accept it.
 Therefore, it’s really important to check the entry requirements for the course you’re interested in.

 - There are only a certain number of qualifications on the Tariff.
 A uni, college, or conservatoire may accept a qualification even if it isn’t on the Tariff, so it’s best to check with them to see if they will accept your qualification.
 Remember, lots of course providers do not use Tariff points.

 You can speak to your teacher or adviser about your qualifications, grades, and higher education entry requirements.
 They will be able to advise you, as they understand how the Tariff points system works.

 You can also contact us if you have any questions about the UCAS Tariff.